hunt-genes/SMED8020/Day4/README.md

 | write-snplist | - | Informs `plink` to only generate the QC'ed SNP list to avoid generating the .bed file. |
 | out | EUR.QC | Informs `plink` that all output should have a prefix of `EUR.QC` |

 ??? note "How many SNPs and samples were filtered?"
-    - `14` samples were removed due to a high rate of genotype missingness
-    - `5,353` SNP were removed due to missing genotype data
-    -  `944` SNPs were removed due to being out of Hardy-Weinberg Equilibrium
-    - `5,061` SNPs were removed due to low minor allele frequency

 !!! note
     Normally, we can generate a new genotype file using the new sample list.